lmsqueezy/laravel/README.md

 - `LemonSqueezy\Laravel\Events\SubscriptionPaused`
 - `LemonSqueezy\Laravel\Events\SubscriptionUnpaused`

 All of these events contain a billable `$model` instance, a `$subscription` object and the event `$payload`.
-These can be access through their public properties.
+These can be accessed through their public properties.

 ## Changelog